alizadina/mediumish/_posts/2024-08-21-Introduction-to-Temporal.md

 **Activities** are discrete units of business logic within your application, designed to perform specific tasks that may be prone to failure, such as interacting with external services or sending emails.
 Like Workflows, Activities run on your infrastructure and are managed by Temporal to ensure reliability.

-**Workers** are processes provided by the Temporal SDK that execute your Workflows and Activities.
+**Workers** are processes that execute your Workflows and Activities.
 They act as the bridge between your application logic and the Temporal Server, ensuring that your tasks are performed reliably and in the correct order.
 Workers constantly communicate with the Temporal Server to coordinate the execution of tasks.

 **Temporal SDKs** (Software Development Kits) are open-source collections of tools, libraries, and APIs that enable Temporal Application development.
 They offer a Temporal Client to interact with the Temporal Service, APIs to develop your Temporal Application, and APIs to run horizontally scalable Workers.
 Temporal SDKs are available in multiple languages including Go, Java, PHP, Python, TypeScript, and .NET